2022–23 UEFA Europa Conference League group stage: Format

 In each group, teams played against each other home-and-away in a round-robin format.
 The winners of each group advanced to the round of 16, while the runners-up advanced to the knockout round play-offs.
 The third-placed and fourth-placed teams were eliminated from European competitions for the season.

 Tiebreakers

 Teams were ranked according to points (3 points for a win, 1 point for a draw, 0 points for a loss).
-If two or more teams were tied on points, the following tiebreaking criteria was applied, in the order given, to determine the rankings (see Article 16 Equality of points – group stage, Regulations of the UEFA Europa Conference League):
+If two or more teams were tied on points, the following tiebreaking criteria were applied, in the order given, to determine the rankings (see Article 16 Equality of points – group stage, Regulations of the UEFA Europa Conference League):